 Smog is a combination of the words “smoke” and “fog”, and it was coined to describe a state of extreme air pollution, mostly caused by human activity like burning fossil fuels or industrial chemical processes.
 While fog and haze describe a state in which the air is saturated with liquid or solid particles only, smog contains many gaseous components, which, when combined with solid and liquid particles, can confer gray, yellow or brown shades to the air.
 Although visually, haze and smog might appear quite similar, haze often covers large geographical expanses, whereas smog manifests more localilly, appearing from afar as a low-hanging layer hovering over cities.
 Though the term smog includes the word fog, the presence of fog droplets isn't necessary for smog formation.

-The main gasses that constitute smog are nitrogen oxides, sulfur oxides and ozone.
+The main gases that constitute smog are nitrogen oxides, sulfur oxides and ozone.
 A significant component of smog is the soot itself, made up of different carbon compounds in a gaseous or solid state.
 These are released during the incomplete combustion of carbon based fuels such as coal and oil.
-The source of the gasses and particles forming smog are internal combustion engines in vehicles, carbon fuel-based power plants and even home heating stoves that utilize wood, coal or oil.
+The source of the gases and particles forming smog are internal combustion engines in vehicles, carbon fuel-based power plants and even home heating stoves that utilize wood, coal or oil.
 As a result, urban areas, especially densely populated ones or those with cold winters, are typical hotspots for smog, posing a significant health risk in urban environments.

-One of the physical processes that take place during the formation of smog is called photochemical smog: the reaction and decomposition of polluting carbon compounds by ultraviolet radiation from the sun that produces new gasses, which are often highly hazardous and reactive.
+One of the physical processes that take place during the formation of smog is called photochemical smog: the reaction and decomposition of polluting carbon compounds by ultraviolet radiation from the sun that produces new gases, which are often highly hazardous and reactive.
 For instance, the radiation might cause nitrogen oxides to bond with oxygen to produce the toxic and unstable ozone gas (O3).
-Ozone’s instability is manifested in his rapid reaction with other gasses in the smog, forming additional toxic compounds, such as peroxyacyl nitrate.
+Ozone’s instability is manifested in his rapid reaction with other gases in the smog, forming additional toxic compounds, such as peroxyacyl nitrate.
 Ozone also facilitates the conversion of sulfur and nitrogen oxides in smog to sulfuric and nitric acids, which attach to raindrops or mist droplets, resulting in acid rain or acid fog.
 This acidic precipitation poses threats to ecosystems, buildings and infrastructure.

 מפעלים פולטים עשן מזהם | צילום: TR STOK, Shutterstock